dlm19/basicBoilerplate/README.md

+To view this website:
+ - npm install
+ - npm run start-dev
-To view this website, npm install, npm run start-dev, and navigate to the provided localhost link (port 3000) in the browser.
+ - navigate to localhost via link in console (port 3000)